a-nsilva/joss-CNATool/paper.md

 | Average Shortest Path	| 2.45140	| 2.45100	| 2.45143	| 2.45140 |
 | Diameter	| 5	| 5	| 5	| 5 |
 | Global Efficiency	| 0.4520	| No	| No	| No |
-[Comparison of results obtained using the main complex network analysis software.\label{tb:tb2}]
+Table: Comparison of results obtained using the main complex network analysis software.\label{tb:tb2}

 # Illustrative Examples